qeeg/cpp-io/Paper.md

 # Prior art

-This proposal is based on ftz Serialization library which was initially written in 2010 targeting C++98 and was gradually updated to C++20.
-In particular, the following problems were encountered:
+This proposal is based on author's serialization library which was initially written in 2010 targeting C++98 and was gradually updated to C++20.
+The library is used to work with the following formats:

+* Standard MIDI file
+* Microsoft RIFF WAVE
+* QuakeC bytecode
+* WebAssembly module

+The following lessons were learned during development:

+* Endianness is of utmost importance.
+Standard MIDI files are always big-endian.
+Network byte order is big endian.
+RIFF can be either big or little.
+Most newer formats are little-endian.
+A user must be in control of endianness at all times.
+There should be transparent way to do endianness conversion.
+Endianness may change in the middle of the file in case of container formats such as RIFF MIDI.
+* Integers should be two's complement by default.
+While C++98 through C++17 allowed integers to be stored as ones' complement or sign+magnitude, the author is not aware of any file format that uses those representations.
+C++20 requires integers to be two's complement.
+A user working with exotic format can supply user defined type that does bit fiddling manually.
+Such is the case with WebAssembly that uses LEB128 for integers.
+* There should be a way to read and write floating point types in ISO 60559 `binaryN` formats regardless of the native format of floating point types.
+Most formats store floating point values in ISO 60559 formats.
+If floating point types provided by the implementation such as `float` and `double` are not ISO 60559, then the implementation is effectively cut off from the rest of the world unless there are conversion functions.
+Though the recent rise of `bfloat16` format shows that storage of floating point numbers continues to evolve.

+The following problems were encountered:

 * There was no byte type.
 This was fixed by `std::byte` in C++17.
 * There was no sound way to express a range of bytes.
 This was fixed by `std::span` in C++20.